 So how do you decide what to do?

 My suggestion is to make a PRO and CON list for continuing to breastfeed.
-Put all the good things about breastfeeding in the PRO column, and all of the reasons you want to stop in the CON column.
+Put all the good things about pumping in the PRO column, and all of the reasons you want to stop in the CON column.

 Then, see if there are other possible solutions (besides weaning) to the things you have listed in the CON column.
 Here are some examples:

 For example, if you want to run errands or go to an activity in the mornings, you could go a longer stretch without pumping in the morning, and then maybe pump more frequently in the afternoon to make up for it.

 For example, if you work 8am-4pm as a bus driver and just can’t get time to pump during the day, you could try doing four sessions at 7am, 4pm, 8pm, and 11pm.

 To be clear, I don’t think you should keep going if you don’t want to!
 It’s possible that you’ll decide that what you have in your PRO columns isn’t worth your CON list, no matter what, and that’s fine.
 I’m just trying to suggest solutions to common exclusive pumping problems in case you want to keep pumping but are struggling.

 Things might be a lot easier with one less session per day.
 If they are, you can stay where you’re at.

 Just take it slow and see how you feel as you go.
+More on this here.

 Before you decide to go ahead and wean, do this

 I have gotten a ton of emails over the years from moms who were weaning from the pump and feeding their baby from their freezer stash – then when they were almost done, they tried to give their baby formula, and baby wanted nothing to do with it.

 Avoid that stress!
 Make sure your baby will take whatever she’s getting next, whether that is cow’s milk, formula, or even your freezer stash (in case you have a lipase issue), and then start weaning.